Community information hubs

 For the purpose of electricity and telecommunications, the halls and facilities across the Shoalhaven that have installed Community Information Hubs have been transformed into sites that are not reliant on the infrastructure around them.

-Powering the Hub
+Powering the hub

 What are the essential services?